SOC Barrier Form Tracking and Response

 Lack of Personal Support Workers for Developmental Disabilities

 11/14/22In process - Working with agency on solutionThis Process should compete with the onboarding time and wage of the many Oregon DSP providers. -A statewide work committee with ODDS staff that can help smooth these hitches and glitches within this process to make it viable and a true choice. -ODDS oversight and technical assistance that is timely and relative. -Coordinate all paperwork and proof so families have one ‘live’ person to help them navigate this process and agencies.
 Need a coordinator with all entities where none of the four entities work together.
 We need real people in real time to work through small ‘hitches’; too many agencies with small glitches equates to many days, weeks, months... -Get support to fix micro-breakdowns so a PSW position is a viable option, again.
-Now we must rely on provider agencies from outside our area as we bring them recruitment PSW prospects to in turn become DSPs. -Provide, accommodate, and financially support a safe meeting space where these and other issues can be discussed and worked out without bias.4/15/24 ODDS is working on a new provider enrollment system that will be a one stop shop for similar worker types, including Personal Support Workers, Home Care Workers and Personal Care Assistant
+Now we must rely on provider agencies from outside our area as we bring them recruitment PSW prospects to in turn become DSPs. -Provide, accommodate, and financially support a safe meeting space where these and other issues can be discussed and worked out without bias.9/26/24 RFA is out for new OHCC Provider Navigator Program which will help enroll and retain qualified providers.
+Aiming to have contractor on board by May, 2025.
+Contract nearly finalized for new Enhanced Employer Supports which will assist employers with various aspects of hiring and managing PSWs, such as filling out necessary paperwork and understanding employer responsibilities.
+Finally, improvements with Public Partnerships LLC is underway, including allowing for in-office printing of fiscal intermediary packets and making certain fields required to improve welcome call process for new providers.
+Provider Enrollment Management System on track for 2025 roll-out - will be a significant system wide improvement.Pillar 2: Integrated and collaborative

 Pillar 4: Community based

-North Coast SOCQurynn Halehttps://www.oregon.gov/oha/HSD/BH-Child-Family/SOCReports/DD%20Leadership%20Vetting%20Quesitons%2011.1.22.pdfODHS- Office of Developmental Disability ServicesDana HittleChrissy FuchsSingle system barrier
+North Coast SOCQurynn Halehttps://www.oregon.gov/oha/HSD/BH-Child-Family/SOCReports/DD%20Leadership%20Vetting%20Quesitons%2011.1.22.pdfODHS- Office of Developmental Disability ServicesDana HittleVanessa RichkindSingle system barrier

 Parents as paid caregivers